hoffmander/atomic-emails/README.md

 ## Atoms

 Let's be honest, emails don't need to be complicated.
-Instead of listing every single element I can think of, I'm going to only include the ones that I will actually be used.
-So in some ways this will be opinionated, if there's something I left out, feel free to make a pull request :kissing_smiling_eyes:
+Instead of listing every single element I can think of, I'm going to only include the ones that I will actually be using in the mindset of an ecommerce company that has both transactional and marketing email templates.
+So in some ways this will be opinionated, if there's something I left out, or something you think I did worng feel free to make a pull request. :kissing_smiling_eyes:

 ### Colors
 * Brand Colors